dgiovannelli/dgiovannelli.github.io/_pages/openings.md

 - Proficiency in Python, R, and Bash
 - A strong sense of self-motivation, independence, and adaptability
 - Ability to thrive in collaborative, interdisciplinary teams

+Other informations:
+- Base salary is capped by Italian law and set at 20,300 Euro gross (about 1,400 Euro per month net)
+- No relocation money available (unfortunately Italian law does not allow us to pay for it)
+- Possibility of extending the contract up top 3 years

+**Deadline to apply is at 12:00 CET of December 16, 2024.**

 The Giovannelli Lab is a dynamic and fast-paced research group studying the microbial ecology of extreme environments and the co-evolution of life and Earth ([https://www.donatogiovannelli.com/](https://www.donatogiovannelli.com/)).
 Our projects span everything from permafrost microbiology to underground hydrogen storage.
 We combine fieldwork in remote locations, classical microbiology, and computational tools, providing a truly interdisciplinary environment for innovation.
 The group is located at the University of Naples Federico II in Monte Sant'Angelo in the vibrant, colorful and never resting city of Naples, Italy.
 Curious about our work?
 Check out our latest research on [Google Scholar](https://scholar.google.com/citations?user=eYxwQpkAAAAJ&hl=en) and our [GitHub](https://github.com/giovannellilab).